betheden/hebrew-grammar/content/adjective.rst

 (singular/plural).
 Unlike attributive adjectives, however, a predicative adjective can be indefinite even if it describes a definite noun.

-NOTE: Sometimes, predicative adjectives and attributive adjectives look identical and must be distinguished based only on the context.
+.. note:: Sometimes, predicative adjectives and attributive adjectives look
+          identical and must be distinguished based only on the context.

 -  2SA 14:20